Travel n Tour

 Bicester Village makes masses of humans very happy

-The draw of Bicester Village’s also enables provide an explanation for why in 2016 baffled citizens of Kidlington abruptly observed their otherwise unassuming Oxfordshire village overrun with digital camera-wielding tourists.
+The draw of Bicester Village also explains why, in 2016, baffled citizens of Kidlington abruptly observed their otherwise unassuming Oxfordshire village overrun with digital camera-wielding tourists.
 Was it a link to Harry Potter?
 Something to do with re-runs of Inspector Morse?
 The reason grew to become out to be utterly logical.
-Chinese tour businesses had been advertising and marketing the village as an area that offers an “actually feel” of England – whilst being close to the massive shopping center.
+Chinese tour businesses had been advertising and marketing the village as an area that offers an “actual feel” of England – while being close to the massive shopping center.

 Aly Jones